 Format for Impact Pathway with indicators at output and outcome level (max.
 2 page)

-Research Indicators Research outcomes Indicators Impact
+Research outputs Indicators Research outcomes Indicators Impact are expected to happen in t

-outputs

-·

--

--

 Note: Outputs, outcomes and impacts need to be given with information when they are expected to happen in time.

 Annex III Structure of the proposal (details)